 Creating a few articles is a great start, but not enough.

 Ideally, what you want is a content strategy: an entire content ecosystem.

 As soon as your audience is done consuming one piece of content, they’ll immediately be presented with something else that interests them.

 One easy way to approach this is by applying a hub-and-spoke model to your content strategy.
 The idea is that you create one authoritative piece of content and then link to other relevant pieces of content from the same page.

-This is a great way to keep your audience engaged with your site, as well as optimizing your website’s SEO by building your internal linking architecture.
+This is a great way to keep your audience engaged with your site, as well as optimising your website’s SEO by building your internal linking architecture.

 5. Add social proof everywhere

-“To convert the person browsing your website to a lead, you need to make them feel comfortable about giving you a call, sharing their contact information, or making a purchase,” explains Earl White, co-founder of House Heroes LLC.
+“To convert the person browsing your website into a lead, you need to make them feel comfortable about giving you a call, sharing their contact information or making a purchase,” explains Earl White, co-founder of House Heroes LLC.

 “Many businesses have a vague ‘About’ page full of marketing speak,” says John Locke, SEO consultant and founder of Lockedown Design & SEO.

 But people want to do business with people.
 A great place to start building a connection is by sharing a compelling story about the origin of your business.
 Get rid of usual stock photos and use personal shots of your actual team and office.